regulondbunam/regulondb-docs/00_about_policies/about_us.md

 - **GENSOR Units (Genetic Sensory Response Units)**, which integrate environmental signals, regulatory proteins, and downstream gene expression responses to capture signal-to-function regulatory logic

-Each item is annotated with specific **evidence codes**, capturing the method (e.g., EMSA, footprinting, RNA-seq, ChIP-seq) and strength of support (strong, weak, confirmed).
+Each item is annotated with specific **evidence codes**, capturing the method (e.g., EMSA, footprinting, RNA-seq, ChIP-seq) and level of confidence (strong, weak, confirmed).
 Data are derived from peer-reviewed scientific literature and undergo manual curation by domain experts.

 <br>